Cathedral of the Sea

 Cathedral of the Sea (La catedral del mar) is a 2006 historical novel by Spanish author Ildefonso Falcones.
 The action takes place in 14th century Barcelona at the height of the city's trade and military power in the Mediterranean, during the construction of Santa Maria del Mar serving as background to the story.

 In 2018, a high-budget drama series adaptation by Atresmedia was broadcast in Antena 3 from 23 May 2018 to 18 July 2018.
-Netflix released the series worldwide in 1 September 2018.
+Netflix released the series worldwide on 1 September 2018.